cs684-umass/proj-group-09/assignment-2/README_2.md

 **Design Justification**:
 - LSTM strikes balance between **expressiveness** and **efficiency**.
-- Transformer models could improve F1 but would dramatically increase communication in FL.
+- Transformer models could improve F1 but would dramatically increase communication in FL due to size of the model
 - Explicit category embeddings allow the model to incorporate prior knowledge (job domain).
+Explicit embeddings inject prior knowledge: The same resume should be scored differently depending on whether the target is Software Engineer vs. Product Manager.

 ---